LichFactory-Games/adastra/docs/Campaign-Journal/13-Who's-the-Boss.md

 As we watched, Pyrrhos's corpse began to convulse violently.
 We backed away and watched, horrified, as Pyrrhos's skull cracked and burst.
 From the wreckage of his skull emerged a gelatinous and wrinkled organ, its ichor-drenched mass a collection of knotty folds and dendritic tendrils.
 Sprouting spindly, tuberous legs as it shook off the remnants of Pyrrhos's ruined skull, the nightmare began to skitter across the floor towards the bar's exit.

 The sight was so terrifying that several of us were momentarily stunned into a speechless paralysis.
-The rest of us rushed to stop the thing before it escaped from our sight.
+The rest of us rushed to stop the thing before it escaped from sight.